 Josh became a member of the Financial Management Association (FMA) and made friends with the officers.
-His willingness to help out and step in immediately made him a shoe-in for his current role – vice president.
-During his tenure, the organization has welcomed the arrival of a Bloomberg Terminal to campus, hosted speaking engagements with venture capitalists and facilitated tutorial sessions with financial experts.
+His willingness to help out and step in immediately made him a shoe-in for his role as vice president.
+During his tenure, the organization welcomed the arrival of a Bloomberg Terminal to campus, hosted speaking engagements with venture capitalists and facilitated tutorial sessions with financial experts.
 "I think people at the end of the day just go straight home and don’t worry what campus has to offer," he said.
 "Being a part of the FMA, you get really close to people."

 Between coursework, FMA meetings, research projects and networking, Josh was also active with Campus Recreation, traveling to Colorado on three separate ski trips.
 After graduating in spring 2018, Josh began a full-time role as a research associate at Mission Hill Investment Advisors, where he conducted equity research and portfolio construction.
 The private wealth management firm is located in downtown Austin.